 Cons: Most bus stops are only signposted in Chinese, so it can be rather nerve-wracking wondering whether you’ve reached the right stop.
 If you choose to travel by bus, it’s useful to print your destination (and return destination) off, so you can show the driver.

 Pros: The comfortable drive from downtown Beijing to Mutianyu takes about one and a half hours and you should expect to pay around CNY 800-1,000.

 Cons: A driver (without a guide) might not speak English or might have very limited English.
 Be very clear about your pick-up time and location, and about how long you want to spend on the wall, so they can be ready to pick you up again afterwards.
 (The car park at the Great Wall of China is huge and you don’t want to be wandering around searching for your driver and car).

 Private day tour

 Pros: Hiring both a tour guide and a driver will make your trip safer and easier, plus you’ll learn all about the wall from a knowledgeable, state-licensed, English-speaking guide.
 We think this is the best choice for first-time visitors – especially if you hate being herded through shops as part of each tour you’re offered!.

 Cons: Naturally, it’s a little more expensive to hire a private guide than to choose one of the DIY options, but we think it’s worth the extra money and that it’s a safer way to visit the wall if you don’t speak any Chinese.
-If you’re traveling in the summer, it’s a no brainer for the aircon alone!
+If you’re travelling in the summer, it’s a no brainer for the aircon alone!

 We think the best of the privately guided trips is this Half-Day Private Tour to the Great Wall at Mutianyu.
 Unlike other tours, this includes pick up and drop off from your own hotel, a dedicated private driver, English speaking guide, and in-vehicle Wi-Fi.